decodingai-magazine/.github/profile/README.md

 > No more bedtime stories in Jupyter Notebooks.

-→ *Decoding ML is all about hands-on advice from our 10+ years of experience.*
+→ *Decoding ML is all about hands-on advice from our 10+ years of experience in AI.*